signalfx/signalfx-agent/docs/monitors/elasticsearch-query.md

 }
 ```

-The above query will result in a metric called `avg` (aggrregation type defined by Elasticsearch query syntax)
+The above query will result in a metric called `elasticsearch_query.average_cpu_usage` and each datapoint
-and each datapoint will have a `host` dimension with its value being the `key` of a bucket in the response.
-The
+will have a `host` dimension with its value being the `key` of a bucket in the response.
+The type of the
-name of the metric aggregation `average_cpu_usage` will be set on the datapoint as `metric_aggregation_name`
+metric aggregation (`avg`) will be set on the datapoint as `metric_aggregation_type` dimension.
+If the response
-dimension.
-If the response looked like the below json, 4 datapoints would be collected, each with a different
-value for `host`.
+looked like the below json, 4 datapoints would be collected, each with a different value for `host`.

 ```json
 ...